Toglefritz/flutter_splendid_ble/README.md

 **Notes and Best Practices**

-- Always remember to stop the scan once you have found the necessary devices or after a certain timeout to save battery life.
+- Always remember to stop the scan once you have found the necessary device(s) or after a certain timeout to save battery life (by convention this timeout is usually four seconds).
 - Remember to dispose of any stream subscriptions when the scanning is no longer needed to avoid memory leaks and unnecessary processing.

-### Connecting to a Bluetooth Device:
+### Connecting to a Bluetooth device:

 Establishing a connection with a Bluetooth Low Energy (BLE) device is a key step to enable communication for data transfer and device interaction.
 The process of connecting to a BLE device